elephantscale/es-training-new/elastic/slides/Query-Syntax.md

 ## N-grams only on Index

-* Use n-grams only on the index side or query will also get split into n-grams, and we’ll get results for  everything that matches ‘s’, ‘t’, ‘a’, ‘st’, etc.
+* Use n-grams only on the index side or query will also get split into n-grams, and we'll get results for  everything that matches 's', 't', 'a', 'st', etc.

 <img src="../../assets/images/elastic/3rd-party/n-grams-only-index.png" alt="n-grams-only-index.png" style="width:60%;"/>